sabiah-io/iModif/README.md

 # iModif

 imodif is an image brightness modifier.
 This module is mainly meant to reduce or increase the brightness of images.
 It either brightens, darkens or dims images and uses libraries like numpy and opencv., hence ensure these packages are installed alongside imodif.
+[Github](https://github.com/jellyCodee/iModif) documentation.

 ## Why?